 Target Value = the Value of the Asset (V)

+Your Target Value depends completely on the value of the asset (V).
 The value of the asset (V) is randomly determined and may vary for each decision problem.

-Your Target Value depends completely on the value of the asset (V).
 You can maximize your potential payoff in each decision problem by correctly predict the value of the asset.

 (Block Button: Learn more about V)